The Top 5 Employment Trends for Franchisors to Watch

 5. Finding a balance with hybrid office environments.

 Throughout the pandemic, franchise organizations did an excellent job of continuing operations, with staff working in a mix of remote and hybrid (part-time remote) environments.
-In our previous 2021 Franchising@WORK survey, 57 percent of employees said they were more productive while working remotely, and another 30 percent reported that they were equally productive at home vs the office.
+In our previous 2021 Franchising at Work survey, 57 percent of employees said they were more productive while working remotely, and another 30 percent reported that they were equally productive at home vs the office.
 And managers agreed, with 84 percent of managers reporting that their direct reports were equally or more productive while working remotely.

 The challenge now is how do franchise organizations navigate the new normal of a hybrid workforce?
 While two out of three employees would like to stay remote full-time, many franchise leaders want their teams back in the office more frequently.
 Currently, 21 percent of corporate franchise staff are working remotely full-time, with another 32% working remotely part-time.